 Finally, I understood what that massive paper mâché head that sat atop the tourism office on the Promenade des Anglais in Nice was all about.
-The head, which has a creepy, Chucky quality about it, belongs to the Carnival King who presides over the carnival festivities held annually in his French Riviera kingdom of Nice.
+The head, which has a creepy, Chucky- like quality about it, belongs to the Carnival King who presides over the carnival festivities held annually in his French Riviera kingdom of Nice.

-I had no idea carnival was celebrated in Nice until a couple of years ago, nor did I have any idea how big a deal it was until this year when I was in Nice for the Rock ‘n’ Roll 10 Miles du Carnaval
+I had no idea carnival was celebrated in Nice until a couple of years ago, nor did I have any idea how big a deal it was until one year when I was in Nice for the Rock ‘n’ Roll 10 Miles du Carnaval

 , which was incorporated into the official carnival program.